More than 600,000 people live in Counties Manukau and many of these people have special health needs.

-Over the last two years, there were more than 926,000 outpatient care appointments in Counties Manukau and nearly 65 per cent of these people were seen at Manukau Health Park.
-This number is forecast to grow by more than 20 per cent over the next 10 years.
+More than 600,000 people live in Counties Manukau, many with high health needs, particularly among Maaori and Pacific communities.
+Over the last two years (2020 and 2021), there were over 926,000 outpatient care appointments in Counties Manukau, with nearly 65 percent of people seen at Manukau Health Park (MHP).
+This number is forecast to grow by more than 20 percent over the next 10 years.

 Download project brochure (PDF, 2.4 MB)